wp-plugins/like-this-post/readme.txt

 Donate Link: thyash11.github.io
 Tags: wordpress like this post, wordpress plugin like this post, ltp, like this post, like post, wordpress like, like wordpress plugin, Ajax like
 Requires at least: 3.5
-Tested up to: 4.1.1
+Tested up to: 4.3
-Stable tag: 1.0
+Stable tag: 1.1

-A simple like functionality for wordpress posts using the same functionality as facebook does.
+Advanced ajax based like functionality for wordpres posts as same as facebook does with excellent UI interface.

 == Description ==
 This plugin aims at using the like functionality and UI which facebook follows for their website like popup "people who liked this" and tooltip.
 People who loggedin can like the posts.